 The question of how remote work and the pandemic will affect tech salaries is on everyone’s mind.
 Most experts say it’s too soon to tell what the real impact of remote work on tech salaries will be.
 However, there are some factors to consider that can help give us an idea.

-Companies Transitioning Into Remote Work
+Companies Transitioning to Remote Work

-More Jobs Opportunities
+More Job Opportunities

 Some people are worried that the adoption of remote work will mean more competition for certain positions.
 Employers will have access to a wider talent pool that could even include professionals in other countries.
 However, this works both ways: tech professionals will also have more job opportunities because they are no longer limited to jobs within their local area.